vikramuppala/test/README.md

   				 </dependency>

-2. Download the mule instrumentation utility jar located at the location <Git Hub Location>.
+2. Download the mule instrumentation utility jar located at the location <Git Hub Location>

 3. Configure the jar to build path of the mule project.
 	a) Right click on the project, go to build path and select configure build paht option.